dima-iholkin/SwitchApps/README.md

 > * switching the tabs in a web browser, in Chrome and Opera it's: `Ctrl+PageUp`, `Ctrl+PageDown`,
 > * switching the desktops in WIndows 10 with `Ctrl+Win+LeftArrow`, `Ctrl+Win+RightArrow`.

-The solution is based on the original `Win+T` shortcut.

 **how it works**
 ![example how it works](https://example.com/example.gif)

----

 ## Table of Contents